Arthur W. Murray: Military career

 With World War II already underway in Europe, he joined the United States Army in 1939, and served in the Cavalry.
-Murray volunteered for pilot training the day after the attack on Pearl Harbor, and by 1943 was flying the P-40 as a fighter pilot in Africa.
-His unit worked its way across the continent from Casablanca to Tunisia, escorting B-25, B-26 and A-20 bombers as well as performing dive bombing and strafing missions.
+Murray volunteered for pilot training the day after the attack on Pearl Harbor, and by 1943 was flying the Curtiss P-40 Warhawk as a fighter pilot in Africa.
+His unit worked its way across the continent from Casablanca to Tunisia, escorting North American B-25 Mitchell, Martin B-26 Marauder and Douglas A-20 Havoc bombers as well as performing dive bombing and strafing missions.
 His unit was proud to never have lost a bomber to enemy fighters while under their escort.

 Test piloting

-After a year's tour in Africa, Murray returned to the United States as a P-47 instructor at Bradley Field near Hartford, Connecticut.
+After a year's tour in Africa, Murray returned to the United States as a Republic P-47 Thunderbolt instructor at Bradley Field near Hartford, Connecticut.
 He was then assigned as a maintenance flight test pilot and sent to Maintenance Engineering School at Chanute Air Force Base.
 After completion of that school his commander found out about the Flight Test School at Wright Field and decided to send him there.
 Here was where Murray got his big break as he quickly found out this school was not for functional test flights, but for experimental test programs.
 He kept his mouth shut and stuck with the program, and soon was offered the opportunity to be the first permanent test pilot to be assigned to Muroc Airfield (later Edwards Air Force Base) in the California desert.
 Until then, pilots were based at the Wright Field Test Center and assigned TDY as needed to Muroc.
 Chuck Yeager was making such trips out there from the Test Center while he was flying the Bell X-1 on the first supersonic test flights.
 In early tests Murray was able to fly some of America's earliest jet aircraft including the Bell XP-59 and the P-80.
 He also flew the P-51, P-82, F-84, B-25, B-43, B-45 and many other fighter and bomber aircraft.

 Murray flight-tested the X-1A and X-1B, the X-4, the X-5, and also flew the XF-92A.
 In the X-1A, Murray set an altitude record of over 90,000 feet and was considered at the time, 1954, America's first space pilot.
 He saw the curvature of the Earth and the sky dark at mid-day.
 The X-1A was powered by four rocket motors using liquid oxygen and alcohol as fuel.
 Looking rather exotic even in photos today, the X-1 used nitrogen tanks to pressurize many of the systems including the fuel tanks, cockpit and the landing gear system.
 However, the flight controls were completely conventional with strictly mechanical linkage and no hydraulic boost.